What is CBD? | Everything You Need to Know | VIIA

 When applied to the skin, CBD interacts with cannabinoid receptors in the skin and underlying tissues, bypassing the bloodstream and digestive system for fast-acting effects without systemic effects.

-They’re popular for muscle and joint discomfort and in some skincare products.
+They're famous for muscle and joint discomfort and in some skincare products.
 Depending on the concern, they come in various concentrations in formulations.

 CBD Dosages: How Much Should You Take?